Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 - Click Activate to activate your client application.
 The resource server representing the resource is now active.

-following table to see if you already have a local user.
+Carefully review the following table to see if you already have a

 Scenario Do I Need to Create a Local User?
 You have an Oracle Fusion Applications user federated with the Oracle Identity Cloud Service that is protecting Oracle Integration.
 No.